 One of the downsides of adding some humour and fun to your interactions is that it takes a little extra effort.

-Sure, you can template a large amount of your written stuff but, if you want to make a connection with someone, you need to go the extra mile.
+Sure, you can template a large amount of written stuff but, if you want to make a strong connection with someone, you need to go the extra mile.

-They might not remember the layout of the store or the uniform of the staff, but they’ll sure as hell remember the laughs you shared as the firemen prized your husband from the booth at the “all you can eat” buffet restaurant.
+They might not remember the layout or the waiter’s uniform, but they’ll sure as hell remember the laughs you shared as the seven firemen prized your husband from the sneeze guard at the “all you can eat” buffet restaurant.

 Often, it’s these little moments that count the most.

-“I’m sorry about Uncle Dave...”, the bride apologetically says, “he loves to give people a bit of stick…“.
+“I’m sorry about Uncle Dave…”, brides would say, apologetically, “he loves to give people a bit of stick…“.

 “Awesome!
 Gimme all the Uncle Dave’s you can handle!
 Tell him to bring his A-game and I’ll bring mine – let’s have some fun!“